masoud-bahrami/HATEOAS.Net/docs/README.md

 ------
  **How to use HATEOAS.Net.HAL**

- Every http response is contains 3 main parts.
+ Every http response contains 3 main parts.
  1. **State** (State is the resource which exposed by the REST API.
 For example order.)
  2. **Hypertexts** (Hypertexts is represented as links.)
  3. **Embedded State with Hypertexts** (Embedded State is when the response is a collection of states or the response has some related resources wich client is care about it.)